Drop sets have been used by bodybuilders for over 60 years and there’s a reason why; they stimulate massive amounts of muscle growth.

 Machines are awesome when used in conjunction with drop sets.
 Let’s say you’re performing a bench press and fail at the 10th rep, reduce the weight and fail on the 8th rep, jumping on a chest press machine for the third stage of the set will ensure your pectorals are still being pushed to the limit but without risking using bad form.

 After each failure point, aim to rest for 10 seconds before reducing the poundage instead of immediately picking up the next.
 You’ll find you can manage a heavier weight when dropping set which will really push your muscles to cope with a very small weight reduction.

 Pick three rep failure points and three different weights for this one.
-For example with barbell squats aim to increase the repetitions each time you drop the weight (e.g. 8 reps on 100kg, 16 reps on 75kg, 24 reps on 50 kg).
+For example, with barbell squats aim to increase the repetitions each time you drop the weight (e.g. 6 reps on 80kg, 8 reps on 60g, 10 reps on 40 kg).
 A brutal method, don’t be put off if you cannot achieve your desired rep range for the 2nd and 3rd stages - you are simply aiming to ‘fail’ at a higher rep range than the previous stage.

-Performing drop sets for every part / set in your session would arguably be overtraining.
+Performing drop sets for every set in your session can lead to overtraining.
 This is why it is important to use the method at the right time in each workout.
-Using a drop set on the 4th and final set of lat pull downs for example would be a great way of finishing off the exercise pushing your lats to their limit.
-Similarly saving the drop set method for the last exercise in the workout (for all of the sets) would be upping the ante whilst being smart not to over train.
+Using a drop set on the 4th and final set of walking lunges for example would be a great way of finishing off the exercise pushing your legs to their limit.
+Additionally, saving the drop set method for the very last exercise in the workout for all of the sets, would be upping the ante whilst being smart not to over train.

 Try adding drop sets at some stage in each of your weekly weights sessions over the next 4 weeks.